khadas/khadas_docs/linux/source/vim1/WifiApstaMode.md

 ...
 ```

-3、Whether wlan1 can be connected as a hotpot:
+3、Verify that `wlan1` can be used as a hotpot:

 * Name: 2.4G/`khadas_ap`, 5G/`khadas_ap_5G`
 * Password:`12345678`